qryptic-docs

 • Security Group:

-• Allow Inbound: Port 8080 from the ALB security group.
+• Allow Inbound: Port 8080 and 8081 from the ALB security group.

 • Allow Outbound: PostgreSQL port (5432) to the RDS security group.